 o.
-Junior/7U and Rookie: ...the ball is: (a) in the possession of the pitcher with both feet in the pitcher's circle, or (b) on the batting tee. (c) When in the umpire's opinion, an infielder controls the ball and the runners have stopped advancing, the umpire must call time to stop the play.
+Junior/7U and Rookie: ...the ball is: (a) in the possession of the pitcher with both feet in the pitcher's circle, or (b) on the batting tee.

+Additionally, the following rules apply for NON-infield hits: When in the umpire's opinion, an infielder controls the ball, the umpire must call time to stop the play.
 The player with the ball should demonstrate some control of the situation.
 For example, if the player with the ball has their back to play DO NOT call time out.
+If, in the discretion of the umpire, a runner is NOT 3⁄4 of the way to the next base when the dead ball is called, the runner must return to the prior base.
+If, in the discretion of the umpire, a runner is at least 3⁄4 of the way to the next base when the infielder controls the ball, then the runner may advance to such next base.
+This rule applies to both batted balls and balls hit from the tee.
+There is no overthrow penalty if the defensive player who is an infielder in possession of the ball attempts to make an out and the ball ends up out of play.